BenGitsCode/today-i-learned/life/laurpaik-about-me.md

 alone submitting a pull request lolol but if it accidentally ends up online... plz disregard

+### Personality
 -   I like to think I don't need validation, but I do.
 -   I don't like being around large groups of people as much as I thought I did.

+### Sexuality

+### Health - Use this if you notice something that you kind of want checked out

+### Habits
+-   Nervous habits:
+    -   Playing with my hair
+    -   Cracking my knees
+    -   Cracking my neck
+    -   Cracking my knuckles
--
+    -   Adjusting my clothes